seailz/SeeYourself/README.md

 # SeeYourself

-View your face in chat by typing /yourname! thats it enjoy bye
+View yourself in chat by type /yourname

+For example, I would type /seailz